-Go See Trees is a way to introduce Lexington residents to some of the amazing trees in our community.
-Central Kentucky has a wide diversity of tree species, many of which are featured in the Go See Trees program.
-The trees are located throughout the county.
+Make some time to meet some of the amazing trees in our Lexington community!
+Central Kentucky offers a wide diversity of tree species, many of which are featured in the Go See Trees program.
+The trees are located all throughout Fayette County.
 Take a “tree-cation” and go see them all.
 Or, visit just a few – maybe ones that are near your neighborhood or that represent types of trees you may want to plant at home.

-Go See Trees was initially developed as a project of the 2018 – 2019 Citizens' Environmental Academy.
+Go See Trees was initially developed as a project of the 2018 – 2019 Community Environmental Academy.

 Take the tree tour

 - Read about each tree in the pop-up windows on the map

 - Explore each of the parks after you visit the tree; walk the trails or play on the playgrounds!